Wiss, Janney, Elstner Associates, Inc.: 2000-Present

 WJE continued to undertake many new assignments, including the investigation of Perry's Victory and International Peace Memorial, restoration services at the New York Public Library, plaza investigation and repair services for the Lyndon Baines Johnson Library and Museum, facade restoration of the American Museum of Natural History, comprehensive planning studies for Aloha Stadium, and a condition assessment and materials evaluation following the I-580 connector collapse at the MacArthur Maze.

-In August 2006, the Commonwealth of Massachusetts retained WJE to undertake a comprehensive safety audit of the Central Artery/Tunnel project, also known as the "Big Dig (Boston, Massachusetts)".
+In August 2006, the Commonwealth of Massachusetts retained WJE to undertake a comprehensive safety audit of the Central Artery/Tunnel project, also known as the "Big Dig".
 WJE engineers, architects, and materials scientists completed the stem-to-stern safety audit in ninety days.

 In August 2007, the Minnesota Department of Transportation (MnDOT) retained WJE to conduct an investigation following the collapse of the I-35W Bridge to determine the cause of the collapse.
 WJE was responsible for planning and overseeing the removal and dismantlement of all structural components so the NTSB and other investigators could examine and record conditions at the site.

 In August 2011, the National Park Service retained WJE to assess earthquake damage to the Washington Monument following the August 24 earthquake.
 In September, members of WJE's Difficult Access Team rappelled from the Monument's exterior over the course of several days to visually inspect for damage.

 Hurricane Sandy, which hit in October 2012, was a deadly and destructive storm that impacted twenty-four states with particularly severe damage in New Jersey and New York.
 WJE responded to hundreds of calls from clients seeking assistance for hurricane-related assessment and investigative services.

 The Leo Frigo Memorial Bridge, crossing the Fox River in Green Bay, Wisconsin, was temporarily closed when a 400-foot stretch of deck sagged due to significant and sudden settlement of a pier.
 Shortly after the event in 2013, WJE was retained to investigate the failure and to design a temporary stabilization structure.

 Over the past two decades, National Park Service personnel noticed discoloration and streaking at the stainless steel exterior of the iconic Gateway Arch in St. Louis, Missouri.
 During several phases from 2005 to 2015, WJE investigated and documented the history and conditions of the Gateway Arch.
 As part of a phased corrosion study to determine the source of distress, a team of WJE staff utilized industrial rope access techniques to access surfaces of the structure not seen up close since the 630-foot monument was completed in 1965.